Surfside condominium collapse: Background

 The residential condominium building, Champlain Towers South, was located at 8777 Collins Avenue (Florida State Road A1A) in the town of Surfside, just north of Miami Beach, Florida.
-Champlain Towers South (completed in 1981) was part of a three-building complex along with Champlain Towers North (completed in 1982), and Champlain Towers East (built between the North and South buildings in 1994).
-All three were L-shaped structures with 12 stories, but as of 2021, the South building contained the most units at 136 including a rooftop penthouse, varying in size from 1200 to 4500 ft2 and from one to four bedrooms.
+Champlain Towers South (completed in 1981) was part of a three-building complex along with Champlain Towers North (completed in 1982) and Champlain Towers East (built between the North and South buildings in 1994).
+All three were L-shaped structures with 12 stories, but as of 2021, the South building contained the most units at 136, including a rooftop penthouse.
+Units varied in size from 1200 to 4500 ft2 and from one to four bedrooms.
 The penthouse was a controversial part of Champlain Towers South's design, as an exemption was needed to exceed Surfside's height limit.
 The penthouses were also not part of the original building permits.

 William M. Friedman & Associates Architects, Inc., was the architect for the project's 1979 contract drawings.
 Breiterman Jurado & Associates, consulting engineers, were responsible for engineering aspects and the 1979 contract drawings, with Breiterman and associates covering structural items and Jurado and associates covering electrical and mechanical.

 The project was the first new construction in Surfside following a moratorium on new development imposed by Miami-Dade County due to water and sewer infrastructure problems in Surfside during the 1970s.
 In 1979, developers paid the city $200,000 to fund the replacement of the sewer system and secure approval for the construction of the condos.

 Collapse

 The pool deck of Champlain Towers South suddenly suffered a partial collapse at about 1:14 a.m, followed by the progressive collapse of the central section and eastern wing of the building at 1:22 a.m.
 EDT on June 24, 2021.
 The collapse of the building lasted less than 12 seconds.
-Surveillance video footage indicates that a large north-central section of the building abruptly collapsed first.
-This isolated and destabilized part of the northeast corner of the building, which also collapsed approximately nine seconds later.
+Surveillance video footage indicates that a large north-central section of the building collapsed first.
+This isolated and destabilized part of the northeast corner of the building, which collapsed approximately nine seconds later.
 Of the 136 units in the building, at least half were destroyed.